 I’ve set up ‘big business card’ sites for some of my freelancing clients on Weebly though, and I love how low maintenance and intuitive it is.
 Everything is drag and drop and I never have to spend time updating plugins (because there aren’t any).
 If you’re looking for a ridiculously easy website to showcase your portfolio, for example, and you’re really not a tech wizard, you may find a use for Weebly in your bag of tricks.

 I’ve used all the big hosting sites (some for myself and some while working with clients) and I recommend Bluehost for hosting your WordPress site.
 It’s recommended by WordPress too.
 My tutorial on take how to set up a blog walks you thorough how to use Bluehost.
 It’s super affordable, reliable and simple to use.
 You can get your Bluehost account up and running in no time and then install WordPress with the click of a button.

 Bluehost are currently offering a free domain with their hosting, which you can register while you’re setting up your blog.
 But if you already have one, it’s easy to use that as well.

 Update: Looks like Bluehost are currently holding a sale.
 Hosting is down to $3.95.

 Bloggers need an email program to build your list of potential clients and communicate with your audience.
-I’m currently using Mailchimp and loving it.
-Mailchimp is free for your first 2000 subscribers, so it grows with you.
-It’s also good for ecommerce sites as it integrates well with sites like Shopify, WooCommerce and BigCommerce.
+I’m currently using Mailerlite and loving it.
+Mailerlite is free for your first 1000 subscribers, so it grows with you.
+It’s also an excellent way to build your opt-in pages, with beautiful, easy-to-customise templates.

 I advise you to at least have a presence on all the big sites.
 If you don’t use a particular one often make sure your profile says what you do and who you serve, and includes a link to where potential clients can find out more about you and get in touch.